smatsushima1/documentation/vba.md

   End If
 End If

-'step 3 - save folder path
-'save folder_path as the value in the folder column

-ws3.Cells(find_row, 2).value = folder_path
+' Save folder_path as the value in the folder column ws3.Cells(find_row, 2).value = folder_path

 MsgBox "Folder added successfully." & _